Cloud Accounts

 - Connected: This means your cloud account is connected, and everything is working as expected

-- Access Missing: This means that we cannot find the credentials for the account in our internal service
+- Access Missing: This means that credentials to access the account are missing

-- Access Error: This status means that either the login credentials are invalid, expired or the regions specified by you are not accessible
+- Access Error: This status means that either the login credentials are invalid, expired or all regions specified by you are not accessible

 - In progress: This status means that scanning process is in progress